cis-ds/course-site/content/notes/r-markdown.markdown

 ## Exercise: practice chunk options

-Add a section that explores how gun deaths vary by race.

-1. Assume you're writing a report for someone who doesn't know R, and instead of setting `echo = FALSE` on each chunk, set a global option.
+* Set `echo = FALSE` as a global option
-1. Enable caching as a global option and render the document.
+* Enable caching as a global option and render the document.
 Look at the file structure for the cache.
 Now render the document again.
 Does it run faster?
-Modify some code in one of the chunks?
-What happens now?
-1. Test out some of the other chunk options.
-Which do you find most useful?
-In what context would you use them?

 ## YAML header